kannancet/Rails-Interview/README.md

 9. Switch database connection for a purticular model.

 10. State based system for orders - How to manage inside a wizard.

+Q1.
+Space Rockets are dangerous.
+SpaceX has decided to give you a free ride on their new RuberX autonomous space rocket to the international space station.
+The only catch is that the code for RuberX is written entirely in Ruby.
+Would you take the ride?
+Give at least 3 reasons why you would, 3 reasons why you wouldn’t

+# 1. Maintainable
+# 2. Conventional
+# 3. Clean
+#
+# 1. Partially Compiled
+# 2.
+# 3.

+Q2.
+What is Session and Cookies?
+When is it best to use one over the other

+Q3.
+What do the following two variables tell you about themselves?

+1. @@foobar
+2. $foobar

+Q4.
+What is Eager loading? /N + 1 queries problem
+What is the difference between the following:
+   ——>includes
+   ——>preload
+   ——>Joins

+ Q5.
+Choosing Between has_many :through and has_and_belongs_to_many?
+Where to use which one?

+Q6 Polymorphic Associations ?
+How do you set them up ?
+Why do we use them?

+class Product
+end

+class Vendor
+end

+Q7.
+Finding by SQL?
+Would you ever need to use this in your code.
+If yes them why?

+Q8.
+How would you debug an error on a rails application